 The Sustainable Living Tasmania, website, developed by the Tasmanian Government, has published case studies from a series of energy audits in residential aged care facilities.
-Level 2 energy audits were completed on 9 residential aged care facilities to identify energy usage, areas where efficiencies can be made, and recommended actions to achieve energy efficiency and cost savings.
+Level 2 energy audits were completed on 9 residential aged care facilities to identify energy usage, areas where efficiencies can be made and recommended actions to achieve savings.